ruitaiS/hackMTL/matrix/README.md

   * Otherwise the matrix will be mapped to S = 2 S1 S2 S3 S4, where S1-S4 are the unique mappings its component 2^(n-1) size submatrices.
 S1-S4 are unique mappings by assumption, and the ordering of them within S is unique, so therefore S itself must also be unique.

 ---
+#### Q2/Q3:

+If the string does not start with a 2, it must be a single digit binary, otherwise it is invalid.
+If we see a 2, it should be immediately followed by four binary digits (the simplest possible S1-S4 strings), unless there is a 2.
+In such cases, the 2 can be thought of as "replacing" one of those four, since it represents the start of a non-binary S substring.
+Therefore a 2 at the start of the string means we expect to see four more binary digits, but a 2 in mid-string means we expect only *three* additional binary digits.